Joao4569/farm_fresh/README.md

 ## Models

-Entity relational diagram made up for Farm Fresh
+Entity relational diagram made up for Farm Fresh:

 ![erd](media/readme_images/screenshots/erd_complete.png)

 ### Products

+Products app model structure:

 ![erd_category](media/readme_images/screenshots/erd_products.png)

 ### Category Model

 This model contains the information for product categories such as it's related attributes and model methods.
-This model is related to the Product model and only contains the information for a category's programmatic name and an easier to read and use, friendly name..
+This model is related to the Product model and only contains the information for a category's programmatic name and an easier to read and use, friendly name.
+This model is linked to the product model.

 ### Product Model